Is Mazatlan Safe for Solo Travel?

 Check rates at the Best Western Posada Freeman ($82+/night) ~ which has an incredible rooftop pool, with some of the best views in Mazatlan.
 I loved how you could walk out the door here & be on the Malecon, or walk two blocks to reach Centro Historico.
 If you’re someone who likes to explore: this location may be better for you than the hotels in the “Golden Zone,” where you tend to stay put rather than explore.

-Casa de Leyendas ($124+/night) is an upscale boutique hotel located right next to the Best Western: a great option for discerning adults & couples who want to be close to great restaurants in the Centro Historico.
+Casa de Leyendas ($124+/night) is an upscale, adult’s only hotel located right next to the Best Western: a great option for discerning couples who want to be close to great restaurants in Centro Historico.

 Is Mazatlan Safe for Travelers?